biocore-ntnu/epic/README.md

 #### Credit

 Chongzhi Zang, Dustin E. Schones, Chen Zeng, Kairong Cui, Keji Zhao and Weiqun Peng for the original SICER.
 Please consider citing their paper (*in addition* to our pre-print) if you use epic.
+And if you use any (helper) scripts in SICER that are not included in epic you should of course cite the SICER paper!

+Most of the improvements in epic were possible due to Python Science libraries that were not available when SICER was originally written.
+Thanks to the Pandas developers!

 Endre Bakken Stovner for the implementation of epic.